Green Climate Fund Independent Redress Mechanism, subject expert for environmental and international law

 Since 2008, he has lectured on international financial institutions, and law and governance in various countries including Australia, China, Japan, Korea, Singapore, South Africa, Spain, and the United Kingdom.
 He is Honorary Associate Professor in Australian National University; Visiting Professorial Fellow in University of New South Wales; and Honorary Research Fellow in Birkbeck University of London.

 He has published extensively on international financial institutions, law and development, governance and accountability, Sustainable Development Goals, and Belt and Road Initiative.
-His latest publication is The Practice of Independent Accountability Mechanisms (coedited) (Brill Nijhoff, 2019).
+His latest publications are Covid-19 in the Philippines: Personal Stories (coedited) (Amazon Kindle, 2021) and The Practice of Independent Accountability Mechanisms (coedited) (Brill Nijhoff, 2019).

 - Member of Advisory Board of the International Community Law Review, a UK peer-reviewed journal.